yguitton/training-material/topics/statistics/tutorials/flexynesis_unsupervised/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-The output is the `test-clin_BMscRNAseq.tabular` file with a column added containing Louvain clustering values,
+The output is the `test-clin_BMscRNAseq.tabular` file with a column added containing Louvain clustering values.
 > >
 > {: .solution}
 >